 - Assuming custody of a child and providing childcare or any other social service when necessary because of a disruption pending alternative placement

-INFORMATION OVER HAGUE ADOPTIONS AS PER THE STATE DEPT WEBSITE
+INFORMATION ON HAGUE ADOPTIONS AS PER THE STATE DEPT WEBSITE

 For further information regarding Hague Convention adoptions, visit the U.S. State Department website at: